-However, the girl that John sings about turns out to be intelligent, in control, and is both elusive and confounding.
-Because Lennon’s untamed mother, Julia, and his steadfast Aunt Mimi, his two most significant female figures growing up were exact opposites, women, in general, remained both ambiguous and imperious to him.
+However, the girl that John sings about turns out to be intelligent, in control and is both elusive and confounding.
+Because Lennon’s untamed mother, Julia, and his steadfast Aunt Mimi, his two most significant female figures growing up were exact opposites, the female species. in general, remained ambiguous to him.
 Ending up with someone as paradoxical as Yoko Ono, then, was actually no surprise.
 “It was as if you put Julia and Mimi in a blender, it out came as Yoko,” Paul McCartney once famously commented.

 Of course, John and Paul have a particularly inspired duet on the refrain of “Girl, “which is accompanied by a series of audible intakes.
 There is a story there.
 According to John, Astrid Kirchherr used to shampoo her hair using strawberry extract, a forerunner to the fruit-scented shampoos that would come out on the market a generation later.
 John so loved the aroma that whenever he saw Astrid, he would race up to her and begin impulsively smelling her blonde locks.